Damianpad/Damianpad/README.md

 ## Hi there, I'm Damian 👋

-I’m a full stack software engineer with a passion for technology and creativity.
-In a nutshell, I create full stack websites and web applications that solve problems and address business challenges.
-My expertise and tech stack includes MongoDB, Express, React, NODE.js (MERN).
-Learning is a lifelong skill and on top of that, I love to read, spend time with family and take care of my garden.
+As a passionate fullstack software engineer with expertise in the MERN stack, I have a proven track record of delivering scalable and efficient fullstack web applications.
+My dedication to constantly learning and improving my skills has allowed me to stay on top of the latest technologies and trends in software development.

 <p align="center">
   <a href="https://www.damianpadilla.com" target="_blank">